E-governance: Benefits for business

 E-government reduces costs and lowers the barrier of allowing companies to interact with the government.
 The interaction between the government and businesses reduces the time required for businesses to conduct a transaction.
 For instance, there is no need to commute to a government agency's office, and transactions may be conducted online instantly with the click of a mouse.
 This significantly reduces transaction time for the government and businesses alike.

-E-Government provides a greater amount of information that the business needed, also it makes that information more clear.
+E-government provides a greater amount of information that the business needed, also it makes that information more clear.
 A key factor in business success is the ability to plan and forecast through data-driven future.
 The government collected a lot of economic, demographic and other trends in the data.
 This makes the data more accessible to companies which may increase the chance of economic prosperity.
-Understanding technology in the context of national development: critical reflections explores how digital innovation, governance, and institutions influence development outcomes.

-In addition, E-Government can help businesses navigate through government regulations by providing an intuitive site organization with a wealth of useful applications.
+In addition, e-government can help businesses navigate through government regulations by providing an intuitive site organization with a wealth of useful applications.
 The electronic filings of applications for environmental permits give an example of it.
 Companies often do not know how, when, and what they must apply.
 Therefore, failure to comply with environmental regulations up to 70%, a staggering figure most likely due to confusion about the requirements, rather than the product of willful disregard of the law.